pester/Pester/.github/ISSUE_TEMPLATE.md

 If describing a bug, tell us what happens instead of the expected behavior.

-If suggesting a change/improvement, explain the difference between the current behavior.
+If suggesting a change/improvement, explain the difference between the current behavior and the suggested behavior.

 Please remember that you can limit Pester output behavior using the `-Show` parameter.